tc39/notes/es7/2017-01/jan-24.md

 AK: Yes, and potentially the generated code.
 We don't care how fast the error case is.

-DH: 99% of code tha thas this bug... they are doing extra test at runtime all the time
+DH: 99% of code that has this bug... they are doing extra test at runtime all the time

 AK: Right, if they have one super call, they have to check after